 look beyond the places I'd been shooting for the past ten years, and did some Googling to see what I might be missing.
 I came across a book on Amazon that I'd not heard of, The Photographer's Guide to Cape Cod by Chris Linder.
-This \$11 purchase opened my eyes to many places that I'd not considered, and reinforced that I'd already found many great places.
+This \$11 purchase opened my eyes to many places that I'd not considered, and reinforced the many great places I'd already shot.
 A good read, and a great place to visit!